 Cooperative Institutes (CIs) are non-federal academic and non-profit research institutions supported by the National Oceanic and Atmospheric Association (NOAA) that provide resources that support NOAA mission goals and strategic plans.

-Eight NOAA Cooperative Institutes support GOES-R. Information for each Institute follows the map below:
+Eight NOAA Cooperative Institutes support the GOES-R Series Program.
+Information for each Institute follows the map below:

 The Cooperative Institute for Climate and Satellites (CICS), with locations in College Park, Maryland, and Asheville, North Carolina, performs collaborative research aimed at enhancing NOAA's ability to use satellite observations and Earth system models to advance the national climate mission, including monitoring, understanding, predicting and communicating information on climate variability and change.